lists: list comprehensions

 return number ** 2

-I reference the new function in the test
+I call it in the test

-def test_list_comprehensions_w_functions(self):
+def test_making_a_list_w_processes(self):

 squares = []